keshavgarg23/Parameter-Optimisation-of-SVM/README.md

     |9     | rbf      |   7 | auto    |        3 |   0.980333 |
     |10    | rbf      |   7 | auto    |        5 |   0.979333 |

-The following Convergence graph show the accuracy of sample 8 (sample with maximum accuracy) over the 100 iterations:
+The following Convergence graph shows the accuracy of sample 8 (maximum accuracy) over the 100 iterations:

 ![Convergence graph of sample 8](./images/100_iter.png)

 ## Result
-The best parameter found for the SVM for the given dataset are:
+The best parameters of SVC for the given dataset are:
 - Kernel : rbf
 - C : 7
 - Gamma : scale